-Increased mobile penetration and a growing level of consumer comfort with making payments via smartphones is changing how consumers pay for goods and services.
+Increased mobile penetration and a growing level of consumer comfort with making payments via smartphones changed how consumers pay for goods and services.
 In most countries in the world, cashless payments are becoming the norm.

-The acceptance of contactless payments and decrease in use of cash is directly impacting consumers purchasing habits and buying behavior.
-In addition, the advent of supporting technologies and IOT based technologies is directly impacting how consumers shop.
+The acceptance of contactless payments and a decrease in the use of cash directly impacted consumers’ purchasing habits and buying behavior.
+In addition, the advent of supporting technologies and IOT based technologies has also directly impacted how consumers shop.

-2020 will be a turning-point in how consumer payments are made.
+2020 was a turning-point in how consumer payments were made.
 Below are eight reasons why post 2020 payments will never be the same.

 1. Less Use of Cash

-The outlook for wearable technology payments in 2020 looks very promising.
+The outlook for wearable technology payments in 2020 looked very promising.
 There is no doubt that companies will continue to create new devices, improve old devices, and try to make traditional payment methods obsolete.
-According to Tractica the wearable payments will amount to about $500 billion by 2020, from $3 billion in 2015.
+According to Tractica the wearable payments was said to amount to about $500 billion by 2020, from $3 billion in 2015.
+Today, the it’s expected to reach $1.37 trillion by 2027, according to Allied Market Research.
 The majority of that growth will most likely come from smartwatches as they are the biggest driver in the growth of wearable payments.

 3. More eWallets